-In the study involving 42 men with normal blood sugar, 23 with “pre-diabetic” blood sugar levels, and nine men with newly diagnosed type 2 diabetes, each of the men was given a sugary solution to drink and then had their testosterone levels tested.
-Regardless of whether they had diabetes or not, blood levels of testosterone dropped by as much as 25 percent and remained low even after a period of two hours.
-And 15 percent of the 66 men with normal testosterone levels before the test experienced testosterone drops so low that they would be classified as having “hypogonadism,” or testosterone levels low enough that would require taking the hormone.
+Regardless of blood sugar status, blood levels of testosterone dropped by as much as 25 percent and remained low even after a period of two hours.
+Fifteen percent of the 66 men with normal testosterone levels before the test experienced testosterone drops so low that they would be classified as having “hypogonadism,” or testosterone levels low enough that would require taking the hormone.

-Test surveys have shown that as many as one out every four men over the age of 30 in this country have lower than normal levels of testosterone.
-The number is expected to rise because of the ongoing aging of the US population.
-Symptoms of low testosterone can include a low sex drive, erectile dysfunction, osteoporosis and bone fracture, depression, lethargy, insomnia, heart disease, diabetes, weight gain, muscle loss, and decreased physical performance.
+Test surveys have shown that as many as one out every four men over age 30 in this country have lower than normal testosterone levels.
+That number is expected to rise as the U.S. population continues aging.
+Symptoms of low testosterone can include:

-When you look at the above list of symptoms, it’s pretty obvious the pharmaceutical industry has already capitalized on a largely unrecognized epidemic of testosterone deficiency.
+When you look this list of symptoms, it’s pretty obvious the pharmaceutical industry has already capitalized on a largely unrecognized epidemic of testosterone deficiency.
 Now that sugar consumption has been found to be a major factor in lowering testosterone levels, it’s no wonder that the problem has become so widespread.

 By doing nothing else but eliminating sugar from your diet, you can significantly reduce your risk of developing heart disease, diabetes, cancer, hormonal problems, obesity, and practically every major disease of our time.
 And now, you can add boosting your testosterone levels to that list.

 Now it's your turn: What health benefits have you noticed from cutting sugar out of your diet?